Khalidhassan3011/bd_info/README.md

 ```

 # Bugs or Requests
 Contributions to improve and expand this package are welcome!
-If you have suggestions, bug reports, or feature requests, please open an [issue](https://github.com/Khalidhassan3011/bd_info).Pull request are also welcome.
+If you have suggestions, bug reports, or feature requests, please open an [issue](https://github.com/Khalidhassan3011/bd_info/issues/new).Pull request are also welcome.

 ## Contributors

 <a href="https://github.com/Khalidhassan3011/bd_info/graphs/contributors"><img src="https://avatars.githubusercontent.com/u/126274619?s=40&u=616ca9dc589c272ad73af9d4f67b41c364fa876c&v=4" /></a>

-Contributions of any kind welcome!
+Contributions of any kind are welcome!